The FM Professional

 Hybrid-change-strategies

-Getting technology and space right is critical to hybrid workplace change strategy management.
+Getting the right technology for your space is critical to hybrid workplace change strategy management.
 If employees have a bad experience on day one, they’re going to be a lot less likely to want to come back for day two.

-Regardless of your goals, you need to adopt the right new technology in the workplace to adopt the change.
+Regardless of your goals, you need to adopt the right technology in the workplace to facilitate an easy transition.

-Of course, this will look different, depending on how frequently people are using the office, and the types of workspaces they’ll need/want.
-This is especially true with flexible seating arrangements.
-This is where it can be much more difficult to get an accurate picture of true employee presence in the office.
+When it comes to space, companies should develop a modern office floor plan that adheres to their recommended office space per employee.
+What this looks like will depend on how frequently your employees are in the office and the types of workspaces they need.
+This is especially true with flexible seating arrangements, where it can be much more difficult to get an accurate picture of true employee presence in the office.

-Ultimately, flexible working software is what enables and enhances employee engagement and experience in a hybrid environment.
-And collaboration tools like Zoom and Microsoft Teams help create a digital workspace that supports employees full-time.
+Flexible working software enables and enhances employee engagement and experience in a hybrid environment, while video conferencing and cloud-based collaboration tools like Zoom and Microsoft Teams help create a digital workspace that supports employees full-time.

 The right space management software can also provide advanced analytics to support both workplace management as well as any efforts to optimize the real estate portfolio.

-Finally, when choosing to adopt technology, Surabhi underlines the importance of finding scalable solutions that are actually in line with your goals.
+Finally, when choosing to adopt technology, it’s crucial to find scalable solutions that are actually in line with your goals.

 “If people need to go to the office, and if they go there for connection and collaboration, then we need to ensure the office is set up and adopted as a tool to support this work.”